 - Volume of the foot

-Hats are not only to protect you from the sun, but you should also have one on during the winter to keep your head warm.
-Choose the right hat depending on the season and the level of protection you need.
 If it is going to be a warm hike and in the middle of the day,find a hat that will keep your head protected from UV rays and at the same time, protect your neck and face, too.
-You will also find it helpful to find a hat that is breathable and can wick away moisture so that your head will stay cool all throughout the hike.

-At GearTop, we offer different options for your personalized sun hat needs.
-The first one is theDiscoverer Series which comes with removable features and it will protect your face, ears, and neck from the harmful rays of the sun.
-It features a unique design that offers 360-degree protection with a wide brim, removable neck flaps, mesh face cover, and adjustable draw cords.
-It comes in four colors, too!
+At GearTOP, we offer different options for your personalized sun hat needs.
+The first one is theDiscoverer Series which offers 360-degree protection with a wide brim, removable neck flaps, face cover, and adjustable drawcords.

-On the other hand, if you want to keep it simple and you will be hiking in cool weather, theNavigator Series will be a great choice.
-It will protect your face and head from the sun and heat, plus it features a mesh design that will let moisture and heat easily escape, keeping your head cool at all times.
+On the other hand, theNavigator Series will protect your face and head from the sun and heat.
+Plus, it features a mesh panel that will let moisture and heat easily escape, keeping your head cool at all times.

 You can check out all of our other sun hatshere!

-There are many styles of gloves you can choose from today.
-However, it is essential you shop for fit and function.
-Gloves that are too loose means you will have extra space to warm up, which can lead to cold spots on extremely cold days.
-On the other hand, if the fit is too tight, it can cut off circulation to your fingers that will make your hands cold and numb much quicker.
+Gloves that are too loose mean you will have extra space to warm up, which can lead to cold spots on cold days.
+If the fit is too tight, it can cut off circulation which will make your hands cold and numb much quicker.

 What To Wear According To The Season